open-mmlab/mmyolo/docs/en/recommended_topics/training_testing_tricks.md

 <img alt="data cache" src="https://user-images.githubusercontent.com/33799979/192730011-90e2a28d-e163-4399-bf87-d3012007d8c3.png" width=800 />
 </div>

 As shown in the figure, N preloaded images and label data are stored in the cache queue.
-In each training step, only one new image and its label data need to be loaded and updated to the cache queue.
+In each training step, only one new image and its label data need to be loaded and updated in the cache queue.
 (Images in the cache queue can be duplicated, as shown in the figure with img3 appearing twice.)
 If the length of the cache queue exceeds the preset length, a random image will be popped out.
 When it is necessary to perform mixed data augmentation, only the required images need to be randomly selected from the cache for concatenation or other processing, without the need to load all images from the hard disk, thus saving image loading time.

 ### Reduce the number of hyperparameter